MatthewKing/DotNetVersionFinder/readme.md

 2) Call `DotNetVersion.GetVersion()`
 3) You're done!

-Alternatively, if you want to be more specific as to which .NET version you're getting, you can use: `DotNetVersion.GetVersionFromDotNetCli()` or `DotNetVersion.GetFrameworkVersionFromRegistry()`.
-Also, for power users, you can get the release key from the registry using `DotNetVersion.GetFrameworkReleaseKeyFromRegistry()`.
+Alternatively, if you want to be more specific as to which .NET version you're getting, you can use: `DotNetVersion.GetDotNetCliVersion()` or `DotNetVersion.GetFrameworkVersion()`.
+Also, for power users, you can get the release key from the registry using `DotNetVersion.GetFrameworkReleaseKey()`.

 ## Supported .NET verions